NicholasReinig/EECS447-project/Project Part 3 - Conceptual Model.md

 The Library Management System will cover a wide range of responsibilities.
 It will include functionality pertaining to item management, i.e., storing book, digital media, and magazine identifiers alongside their attributes as well as tracking their availability status.
 To enable the ability to borrow the library's items, the system will keep client records (complete with membership categories), and enforce borrowing constraints.
 The system will perform transaction management by recording all borrowing, returning, and reservation transactions, tracking overdue items (and their corresponding fees), and implementing an item reservation system.
 Moreover, the system will have support for providing notifications to both clients (in the form of notices), and system administrators (in the form of reports).
 Finally, performance and security are also within the scope of the project.
 Outside of the boundaries of the project are components such as the user interface.
 Indeed, this project will focus primarily on the database implementation and not the front end.

 ### Data Entities
-The two main data entities will be items and users.

 #### ITEMS
 Items will store all physical and non-physical media the library has.
 It will have the following attributes: